Anca0803/Build-a-Technical-Documentation-Page/README.md

-Objective: Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks

 User Stories:

 You can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation)